HomeDirectoriesThe AI Revolution in Business Directories: What to Expect

 • Use directory analytics to understand how customers are finding and engaging with your business

-• Experiment with emerging technologies like conversational interfaces for your own customer interactions
+• Try emerging technologies like conversational interfaces for your own customer interactions

-As directories become more powerful and influential through AI, questions of fairness, transparency, and accountability will become increasingly important.
-Future directories will need strong mechanisms to ensure that:
+As directories get more powerful and influential through AI, questions of fairness, transparency, and accountability matter more.
+Future directories will need strong mechanisms to make sure that:

 • AI recommendations don’t unfairly favor certain businesses